 Åland is a group of islands located off the southwestern tip of Finland.
 Its special autonomy agreement is of interest not only to the local population, but also to many other nations.
 The archipelago has attracted and continues to attract international attention as an example of how to successfully secure the position of a minority.

-The words “war” and “armed conflict” bring to mind classic warfare between nations, but in today’s world such clashes are becoming more of an exception than a rule.
-Accordingly, most of the approximately 40 armed conflicts currently being fought around the world are internal struggles in countries with some sort of minority problem.
-Such problems cannot be solved by creating new small independent states ad infinitum.
-Looking for alternatives to nation-building, countries are increasingly turning their eyes towards Åland, whose autonomy is perceived as a compromise between independence and total integration.
+The words “war” and “armed conflict” bring to mind classic warfare between countries, but in today’s world such clashes are becoming more of an exception than a rule.
+Accordingly, many of the armed conflicts currently under way around the globe are internal struggles in countries with some sort of minority issue.
+Such issues cannot be resolved by creating new, small, independent states ad infinitum.
+Looking for alternatives to nation building, countries turn their eyes towards Åland, whose autonomy is perceived as a compromise between independence and total integration.

 Making the constitution work

 How, then, can Åland really serve as an example?
 Writing a functional constitution is hard, but it is not impossible.
 There are many experts on international and constitutional law who are capable of framing regulations that protect the rights of minorities, but the real problem is often to make them work in practice.